spacetelescope/notebooks/notebooks/COS/README.md

 ### Downloading the notebooks

 While you *can* run most of the notebooks with only the `ipynb` file downloaded, it is **highly recommended that you clone this entire repository**.
-Specifically, `ViewData.ipynb` cannot run at present without both the `function_library` and `ViewData` subdirectories installed side-by-side.
-To clone (which means download in the language of `git`) the repository with all the COS notebooks, run the following command from a terminal as shown in this [video walkthrough](https://vimeo.com/548158095):
+Specifically, `ViewData.ipynb` cannot run at present without both the file `cos_functions.py` and `ViewData` installed side-by-side in the same directory.
+To clone (which means download, in the language of `git`,) the repository with all the COS notebooks, run the following command from a terminal in the directory where you would like to download the notebook repository.

 ```bash
 git clone https://github.com/spacetelescope/notebooks
 ```

+The git cloning process is also shown in [this video walkthrough](https://vimeo.com/548158095).

 ### Using Jupyter Notebooks
 If you have never used Jupyter/IPython Notebooks before, please see the [Jupyter/IPython Notebook Quick Start Guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/).